vldr/em-fceux/README.md

 cmake . && make glslopt
 ```

+Note, this may change when glsl-optimizer gets updates.
+Also note, you must
-Note, you must run ./build-shaders.sh before the ./build-emscripten.sh script.
+run ./build-shaders.sh before ./build-emscripten.sh script.
 This is because
-the shaders are copied/embedded in the file system created by the latter script.
+shaders are embedded within the file system created by the latter script.

 ### RUN / DEPLOY ###

 To make deployment build, run the ./build-site.sh in the em-fceux root.
 This will create a deployable directory in src/drivers/em/deploy/
-It contains all content for the em-fceux site.
+which contains all content for an em-fceux site.

 To test em-fceux locally, run 'python -m SimpleHTTPServer' in the
 src/drivers/em/deploy/ directory and navigate your web browser to